OpenTreeMap/otm-core/opentreemap/api/README.md

 ## Signing requests

-The current version of the OpenTreeMap API requires requests be signed using a keyed-hash message authentication code (HMAC).
+The current version of the OpenTreeMap API requires that requests be signed using a keyed-hash message authentication code (HMAC).

 References: